Messiah Foundation International: Controversy

 MFI has been opposed by religious groups, particularly in Pakistan.
-Many cases, which later proved false, have been instigated against Shahi.
+In many cases, which later proved false, have been instigated against Shahi.
 Concerning this subject, the following is written in The Religion of God, written by Shahi:

-The Wahhabi denomination has very religiously taken it to persecute, discourage, entrap and eradicate His Divine Eminence Gohar Shahi.
+The Wahhabi denomination has very religiously taken it to persecute, discourage, entrap, and eradicate His Divine Eminence Gohar Shahi.
 Hence, they instigated various false cases against His Divine Eminence Gohar Shahi.
-They have been threatened by the universality of His Divine Eminence’s message of Divine Love, and His ever-increasing fame on the global sphere.
+They have been threatened by the universality of His Divine Eminence’s message of Divine Love and His ever-increasing fame in the global sphere.

 The government of Pakistan also banned The Religion of God and its author's magazine Hatif-e-Mehdi for allegedly "...[containing] matter which is objectionable and maliciously intended to outrage the religious feelings of the Muslims and these should be seized".

 AlGohar has also been persecuted by the government of Pakistan, having been issued a death sentence for allegedly blaspheming, though details of his blasphemy have not been disclosed.

 MFI claims that the Pakistani government has persecuted and jailed some 50 MFI members under false charges of blasphemy against Islam.
 First Information Reports have been registered against officials of MFI in Pakistan.

 In a related incident, an armed group hijacked a bus in Faisalabad, claimed that their leader was the Imam Mehdi, and went on to have a shootout with the police.
 This had been falsely attributed to Messiah Foundation International.
 The leader, Shahbaz Khan, claimed in an interview with a Pakistani newspaper to be supported by the alleged billionaire and hypnotist Younus AlGohar.
 These claims were not verified.

 A press release by MFI stated, "The false claimant Shahbaz has no association with MFI.
 Shahbaz is a severely misguided and blasphemous to His Holiness Gohar Shahi.
 Shahbaz, the impostor has demanded the government to deal with Goharians harshly which suggests that he does not belong to MFI".
 It is also stated in the same press release that MFI believes Shahi to be the only awaited Imam Mehdi and does not support Shahbaz Khan.
 In an open letter to the former president of Pakistan Pervez Musharraf, Younus AlGohar demanded justice be served to the 50 or so MFI members who had been persecuted because Khan claimed to be associated with MFI.
 In addition, the Sunday Telegraph stated that "There is no suggestion that [Messiah Foundation International] either organised [Shahbaz] Ahmed's actions in Pakistan or knew what he and his disciples were planning".

 Due to the nature of topics covered in speeches by AlGohar released onto the internet, some Muslims in Pakistan have staged protests against MFI and declared them infidels.
 Furthermore, newspapers in Pakistan reported protesters demanding that MFI members be punished.

 Persecution

 Extract written by Eric Lubbock, 4th Baron Avebury, in his report on the MFI.

-On 11 August 2008 a blasphemy case 295A, PPC was registered against eight MFI members by the Khatam-e-Nabuwwat (FIR No. 281/2008, Date of Occurrence 8 August 2008), at Police Station Kotri, District Jamshoro, Sindh Province, Pakistan.
+On 11 August 2008, a blasphemy case 295A, PPC was registered against eight MFI members by the Khatam-e-Nabuwwat (FIR No. 281/2008, Date of Occurrence 8 August 2008), at Police Station Kotri, District Jamshoro, Sindh Province, Pakistan.